deanlab/deanlabOld/README.md

 # deanlab.github.io
-A jekyll based website for DeanLab, a nanoelectronics laboratory out of Columbia University
+A jekyll based website for [The Dean Lab], a nanoelectronics laboratory out of Columbia University

-This will be hosted using github pages.
+This will be hosted using github pages -> [deanlab github pages]

 # Usage